-Members were reminded that the Areas at Risk (AAR) Programme was delivered across six Super Output Areas in Antrim and Newtownabbey.
+Members are reminded that the Areas at Risk(AAR) Programme is delivered across six Super Output Areas in Antrim and Newtownabbey.
 Historically the Newtownabbey AAR programme is part funded by the Department for Communities (DfC) whilst the Antrim AAR programme is fully funded by Council.

-The 2022/23 Letter of Offer, circulated for £66,750 had been received from DfC.
+The 2022/23 Letter of Offer enclosed for £66,750 has now been received from DfC.
 This was accepted, signed and returned 31st March 2022.

-Members were reminded that the Areas at Risk Programme for 2022/23 was approved at February Committee subject to funding from DfC.
+Members are reminded that the Areas at Risk Programme for 2022/23 was approved at February Committee subject to funding from DfC.
 Funding profiles are outlined below.